abeeku23/100-days-of-code/log.md

 **Today's Progress** Needing some inspiration I am retaking some web dev classes **Thoughts:** I have horded a lot of classes over the past couple of year and the first one I'm taking is some quick HTML refresher courses.
 Codeacademy Python is on pause for now since I don't need it yet

+### Day 0: July 23rd, 2017

+**Today's Progress**: Reset of the #100DaysofCode Challenge **Thoughts:** I decided to restart the challenge since I fell off almost 3 months ago.
+I have some tasks related to this as listed below:
+* CodeAcademy Ready
+* Swift Tutorials
+* Codeacademy Python